 Another feature of free-spacing mode is that the # character starts a comment.
 The comment runs until the end of the line.
-Everything from the # until the next line break character is ignored.
+Everything from the # until the line break character is ignored.

-Putting it all together, I could clarify the regex to match a valid date by writing it across multiple lines as:
+Putting it all together, the regex to match a valid date can be clarified by writing it across multiple lines: